Saeeduzzaman Siddiqui: Education

-Saeeduzzaman Siddiqui was born in a middle-class, educated Urdu-speaking family and received his school education at Lucknow (in modern Uttar Pradesh) and also was educated at Calcutta.
+Saiduzzaman Siddiqui was born into an educated Urdu-speaking business family, with a higher middle-class background and early schooling at Lucknow (in modern Uttar Pradesh) and early secondary education at Calcutta.
 Justice Siddiqui passed Matriculation from the Board of Secondary Education from Dhaka, East Pakistan in 1952.
-In 1954, Justice Siddiqui obtained intermediate in Engineering sciences from the University of Dacca.
-Siddiqui worked at the Physics Department, and taught undergraduate physics laboratory courses.
-Thereafter, Siddiqui moved to Karachi, West-Pakistan and attended Karachi University in 1954.
-There, at Karachi University, Siddiqui obtained B.A. in Philosophy and L.L.B from the University of Karachi in 1958.
-In 1960, Justice Siddiqui started legal practice at the Sindh High Court.
+In 1954, Justice Siddiqui obtained an Engineering Sciences degree from the University of Calcutta.
+Thereafter, when Mr. Siddiqui's family moved to Karachi, West-Pakistan he attended Karachi University in 1956, where he obtained L.L.B from Sindh Muslim Law College affiliated with the University of Karachi in 1958/59.
+In 1961, Justice Siddiqui started legal practice at the Sindh High Court.

-Justice Siddiqui was awarded honorary membership of the Judicial fraternity of Australia and Canada after the news of his resignation from the office of the Chief Justice was made public in January 2000, after his refusal to take the Oath under the PCO (Provisional Constitutional Order), which was an extra-constitutionally prescribed Oath for the Judges by the military regime of Pervez Musharraf.
-Saeeduzzaman Siddiqui received a letter of commendation from the Judiciary of the United Kingdom and was inducted in the roles of Judges of eminence by the British Judiciary for his stand in the cause of the independence of Pakistan's Judiciary, his stand was later glorified by the Lawyers' Movement in Pakistan which helped Chief Justice Iftikhar Chaudhary's restoration.
+Justice Siddiqui was awarded honorary membership of the Judicial fraternity of Australia by Honourable David Kingsley Malcolm of Australia after the news of his resignation from the office of the Chief Justice was made public in January 2000, due to his refusal to take the Oath under the PCO (Provisional Constitutional Order), which was an unconstitutional Oath prescribed for the Judges of the superior Courts by the military regime of Pervez Musharraf.
+Saiduzzaman Siddiqui also received a letter of commendation from the Judiciary of the United Kingdom and was inducted in the roles of Judges of eminence by the British Judiciary for his stand in the cause of the independence of Pakistan's Judiciary, his stand was later glorified by the Lawyers' Movement in Pakistan which helped Chief Justice Iftikhar Chaudhary's restoration.

 Career

 Joining the Bar and Sindh High Court

-Justice Saeeduzzaman joined the Bar in February 1961.
-He enrolled as Advocate of High Court of West Pakistan in November 1963, and enrolled as Advocate of Supreme Court of Pakistan in November 1969).
+Justice Saiduzzaman joined the Karachi Bar Association in February 1961.
+He enrolled as an Advocate of High Court of West Pakistan in November 1962, and enrolled as Advocate of Supreme Court of Pakistan in November 1969).
 He was elected Joint Secretary of Karachi High Court Bar Association in 1967.
-He was elected Member of Managing Committee of Karachi High Court Bar Association for the year 1968–69.
-In 1977, he was elected Honorary Secretary of High Court Bar Library and continued as such until begin elevated as a Judge of Sindh High Court on 5 May 1980.
+He was elected Member of the Managing Committee of Karachi High Court Bar Association for the year 1968–69.
+In 1977, he was elected Honorary Secretary of the High Court Bar Library and continued in that capacity until he was elevated to the rank of Judge of the Sindh High Court on 5 May 1980.
 He was appointed Chief Justice of the Sindh High Court on 5 November 1990 and as Judge of Supreme Court of Pakistan on 23 May 1992.